Bradford-Wong/CS461-Group72-Capstone/README.md

 ## Setup MySql Server
 1. Run the Script MySQLInstall on a Ubuntu machine using Bash.
 2. Once the install script is completed Stary the mysql shell by typing, mysql -u root
-3. Once the mysql shell has started copy the text from the text file "Create Database SQL"
+3. Once the mysql shell has started ctrl-A the text from the file "Create Database SQL"
 4. The mysql tables have been created with the proper constraints.